HIGH SCHOOL SENIORS

 - A portfolio of representative work

-Here's the Top 10 things you need to do in junior year:
+Here's the Top 10 things you need to do your junior year:

 - Talk with parents and friends about academic and career interests.